 Some bodybuilders say four eggs a day works best, others say they get good results with three.
 However, the way this cheap and versatile food increases testosterone levels may not just be down to Vitamin D.

 As you are no doubt aware, eggs also contain cholesterol.
 Okay, cholesterol has a bad rep, but the truth is your body needs it to complete a number of biological processes.
 One of them is making Vitamin D when the sunlight hits your skin.
 Additionally, your body needs cholesterol to manufacture testosterone and other important hormones.
-[SOURCE]

 Obviously, it may not be smart to start eating eggs day in and day out.
 However, nor is there a need to be chicken about taking advantage of this highly nutritious food.
 Eating a few extra eggs in moderation could do wonders for your testosterone levels.
 Eggs are also an excellent source of protein and that’s good for making your muscles grow.
+You can only take so much protein powder

 9. Mung Beans